Wilms tumor

 Exams and Tests

-A physical examination may show an abdominal mass.
+A physical exam may show an abdominal mass.
 High blood pressure may also be present.

 Tests include: